crispgm/resume/README.md

-# Crisp Minimalist's Résumé Template
+# Minimal Résumé

 ![](https://img.shields.io/badge/license-MIT-blue.svg)
 ![](https://img.shields.io/badge/powered%20by-jekyll-red.svg)

 ## Introduction

-This is a Minimalist's Résumé Template made by Crisp, which is powered by [Jekyll](http://jekyllrb.com/).
+This is a minimal résumé template made by Crisp, powered by [Jekyll](http://jekyllrb.com/).

 You can config all the data in `yaml` and make it your own résumé.
 Then, you might use on your website or wherever you want.